atweiden/finn/doc/Syntax.md

 to the file in which they're declared, but they can be exported and then referenced outside of the file in which they're declared.

-The third key difference is that Sectional Blocks, if specially marked, generate files on-disk from Sectional Block Content.
-This enables Finn to generate a full codebase from its source files.
+The third key difference is that Sectional Blocks, if specially named, generate files on-disk from Sectional Block Content.

 A basic Sectional Block looks like this: